JosiahThobejane/JosIP/README.md

 # JosIP
-A web app that displays a users IP Address and Country, made in Java using the GSON Library and https://myip.com API
+A web app that displays a users IP Address and Country, made in Java using the GSON Library and the https://ipify.org GeoLocation API